equinor/tagreader-python/docs/manual.md

 A connection to a data source is prepared by creating an instance of `tagreader.IMSClient` with the following input arguments:

 * `datasource` : Name of data source
 * `imstype` (optional): The name of the [IMS type](#ims-types) to query.
 Indicates the type of data source that is requested, and therefore determines which handler type to use.
-Valid values are `piwebapi` and `aspenone` .
+Valid values are `piwebapi` and `aspenone`.
+If not provided it will search the availble sources and find the type.
 * `tz` (optional): Time zone naive time stamps will be interpreted as belonging to this time zone.
 Similarly, the returned data points will be localized to this time zone. **Default**: _"Europe/Oslo"_.

-The following input arguments can be used when connecting to either `piwebapi` or to `aspenone` .
+The following input arguments can be used when connecting to either `piwebapi` or to `aspenone`.
 None of these should be necessary to supply when connecting to Equinor servers.

 * `url` (optional): Path to server root, e.g. _"https:<span>//aspenone/ProcessData/AtProcessDataREST.dll"_ or _"https:<span>//piwebapi/piwebapi"_. **Default**: Path to Equinor server corresponding to selected `imstype` .
 * `verifySSL` (optional): Whether to verify SSL certificate sent from server. **Default**: `True`.
 * `auth` (optional): Auth object to pass to the server for authentication. **Default**: Kerberos-based auth object that works with Equinor servers.

-* `host` (optional): Overrides mapping of datasource to hostname via Windows registry.
-* `port` (optional): Overrides mapping of datasource to port number via Windows registry. **Default**: 10014 for `ip21` and 5450 for `pi`.

 ## Connecting to data source